-We preestablished that breaks are key, but how you use them is just as important.
+We established that breaks are key, but how you use them is just as important.
 A stressed student with assignments due is still a human with hobbies and interests, and not participating in the things that make you smile will just add to the pressure you are under.
-Work-life balance is vital to a successful study experience.
+Work-life balance is vital!